 It’s hard to believe that we are almost at the midpoint of the year.
 For those of us working in B2B public relations, now is a good time to review the accomplishments of the past few months.
 (Otherwise known as the onerous task of gathering data and compiling those quarterly or half-year PR reports—but that’s for another blog post.)
 It’s also a good time to review your PR operations to keep your tactics fresh and ready to continue moving your clients’ publicity forward for the rest of the year.

 It’s important to research the editorial calendar topic needs of your target publications.
 That way, the editors know that you are doing more than promoting your products or services.
-Sending news or offering an expert that meets an editorial need shows that you actually care about providing helpful news and content.
+Sending news or offering an expert shows that you actually care about providing helpful news and content.
 So, if you don’t make it a habit of charting out editorial opportunities at the beginning of each new year, it’s a good idea to revisit those editorial calendars to make sure you aren’t missing a good fit for your client and the publication.

 Media Contact List

 You likely have several one-on-one relationships with editors of your key publications, and you send them your news directly.
 They know you and appreciate that you share relevant information with them and don’t waste their time with news that falls outside of their scope.
 You probably also have master email lists categorized by publication focus for wider distribution of your news.
 Whether you maintain these lists through your own system or use a platform like Cision, every so often you need to check the names on your list against the information on the publications’ websites.
-Things change – editors, publishers, email addresses – which means your news likely will fall into a spam folder, if you don’t periodically update your lists.
+Things change – editors, publishers, email addresses – which means your news likely will fall into a spam folder if you don’t periodically update your lists.

 If you’re coming off of a busy spring trade show season, you probably need a little break from booths and presentations.
 But the fall season will be here before you know it—and pre-show media coverage even sooner.
 That means confirming with your clients the shows they will attend, products they’ll feature and talks they will give.
-On the media side, check the shows’ websites to see which publications are participating and check for publicity opportunities like press release or product pages for exhibitors.
+On the media side, check the shows’ websites to see which publications are participating and check for publicity opportunities like press releases or product pages for exhibitors.

 It’s easy to get into a rut with B2B social media.
 Make sure you aren’t scheduling posts and forgetting about them.
 Your social posts should connect your marketing messaging and content offerings and share them with an audience of interested followers.
-For your social media tune up, review the social media channels your customers are using to make sure nothing has changed, check what the competition is up to lately and be sure to respond to new followers, retweet, mentions, likes, replies and messages.
+For your social media tune-up, review the social media channels your customers are using to make sure nothing has changed.
+Check what the competition is up to lately and be sure to respond to new followers, retweet, mentions, likes, replies and messages.
 And think about upping your content game by using video, graphics, contests, live video or eBooks to get followers’ attention.